Opserva-io/auth-rs/docs/API.md

 ### Register

-Registering an account will create a new account and provide it with the default role.
-Passwords will be hashed using argon2 and a custom salt.
+Registering an account will create a new User entity and provide it with the `DEFAULT` role.
+Passwords will be hashed using
+[argon2](https://en.wikipedia.org/wiki/Argon2) and a custom salt.

 #### Request